-Even if you did not pay Medicare taxes before retirement, you can still buy Part A if you are over 65 years old and meet US citizenship and residency requirements, or if you are under 65, disabled, and lost your premium-free Part A coverage because you went back to work.
-Original Medicare does not require you to buy Part B, but you will be assessed a late penalty if you do not take it when it becomes available.
-If you have limited income, your state may provide financial assistance for your Part A and B coverage.
+Even if you, or your spouse, did not pay Medicare taxes before retirement, you can still buy Medicare Part A if you are over 65 years old, meet U.S. citizenship and residency requirements, and aren’t entitled to Social Security, or if you are under 65, disabled, and lost your Medicare Part A coverage because you went back to work.
+Medicare does not require you to buy Part B, but you will be assessed a late penalty if you do not take it when it becomes available.
+If you have limited income, your state may provide financial assistance for your Medicare Part A and Part B coverage.

-Hospice, skilled nursing facility, and home health services are also covered by Part A. If you have a terminal illness, and your doctor has confirmed that you have 6 months or less to live, your hospice care (including pain relief, grief counseling, and other service) will be covered by Medicare.
-In order to receive skilled nursing facility care, a doctor must declare that you are in need of daily skilled care like physical therapy.
-Home health services are also covered, provided they are ordered by a doctor and are also supplied by a Medicare certified home health agency: you must be determined home-bound in order to receive these services, and the home health services are again limited to medically necessary care.
+Hospice, skilled nursing facility, and home health services are also covered by Medicare Part A. If you have a terminal illness, and your doctor has confirmed that you have 6 months or less to live, your hospice care (including pain relief, grief counseling, and other services) will be covered by Medicare.
+In order to receive skilled nursing facility care, a doctor must declare that you are in need of daily skilled care like physical therapy as long as you need and get the therapy services each day they’re offered.
+Home health services are also covered, provided you are under the care of a doctor and are also cared for by a Medicare-certified home health agency.
+You must be determined home-bound in order to receive these services, and the home health services are again limited to medically necessary care.

-Original Medicare provides you with a semi-private room and meals in hospitals, hospitals, and nursing facilities.
-These services do not include private nursing or private rooms, and unless deemed medically necessary, also do not cover long term or custodial care.
+Medicare Part A provides you with a semi-private room and meals in hospitals and nursing facilities.
+These services do not include private nursing or private rooms, and unless deemed medically necessary, also do not cover long-term or custodial care.
 Televisions and telephones are also not covered if they incur an additional charge.